How to Make a Lovely Closed Terrarium In a Jar

 Another charcoal alternative is using springtails (small wingless insects) or isopods (miniature crustaceans) as your terrarium cleaners.
 Springtails feed on fungus, mold, and decaying matter in your terrarium.
 Similarly, isopods keep a terrarium clean by eating away unwanted materials, fertilizing the soil, and making it soft by tunneling.

 - Mason jar (or any other jar with a screw-on lid)

 - Springtails or isopods (optional)

 - Moss (optional)

 If you use glass cleaner or a harsh soap, make sure to wash out the jar after and let it air out completely.
 Next, take your jar top and put it on a flat surface, making sure the center disk is securely placed in the lid.

-- Moisten the soil of your plant and then remove its pot or cell, making sure not to pull it out by the the top.
+Dampen the potting medium of your plant and then remove its pot or cell, making sure not to pull it out by the top.
 If it is in a pot, tap the pot and slide the plant out by gently squeezing the sides and tipping it into your hand.
 If your plant is in a cell pack, squeeze the bottom and push the plant out.
 If the plant is rootbound, rough up the roots either by rubbing them or tearing them at the bottom

-- Squeeze the root ball and then place it in the lid of the jar.
+Squeeze the root ball and then place the plant in the lid of the jar.
 You want the root ball to be compact and if possible, have all the roots covered with soil.
 Press the root ball into the lid so that it is mounded, but doesn't overflow.

-- To give the terrarium a finished look, take small pieces of moss and press them on to the soil around the plant, creating a nice green mound.
+To give the terrarium a finished look, take small pieces of moss and press them onto the soil around the plant, creating a nice green mound.
 Keep the moss away from the crown of the plant.